Enough photo

-Under the guise of self-defense, “Stand Your Ground” laws legally allow a person to use a firearm to shoot and kill another person anywhere, at any time.
+Under the guise of self-defense, “Stand Your Ground” laws legally allow a person to use a firearm to shoot and kill another person for legally unjustifiable reasons.

-Stand Your Ground laws have fundamentally dismantled the standards of self-defense.
-They allow anyone who believes their life to be in danger to use lethal force in an act of self-defense, completely removing the duty to retreat in a public space.
+Stand Your Ground laws have fundamentally dismantled the standards for justifiable and proportional self-defense.
+They allow anyone who believes their life to be in danger to use lethal force on any perceived threat and completely remove the duty to retreat in a public space.

-In many cases, Stand Your Ground laws even protect individuals who pursue what they perceive as a “threat.”
-At the crux of these “shoot first” laws lies the belief that lethal force should be used on first instinct, instead of saving it as a last resort.
+In many cases, Stand Your Ground laws even protect individuals who go after what they perceive as a “threat.”
+At the crux of these “shoot first” laws lies the belief that lethal force should be used on first instinct, instead of turning to it as a last resort.
 This system relies on a “shoot first, ask questions later” model that can quickly turn a simple misunderstanding into a permanent tragedy.

 Stand Your Ground laws are made more lethal by our nation’s history of racism, are reinforced by our nation’s weak gun laws, and are galvanized by outside influence by gun rights groups like the NRA.